ctsit/hcv-target-sites/README.md

 The sample files in this project describe the data feeds RED-I consumes and provides resources to assist target sites in making them and making them accessible to RED-I and the HCV-Target project.

-See https://github.com/ctsit/redi for informaiton about RED-I.
+See https://github.com/ctsit/redi for information about RED-I.
 See http://www.hcvtarget.org/ for information about HCV-TARGET.

 ## Files